-Vanessa Gonlin earned her PhD in Sociology from Texas A&M University with a focus on race and social demography, and graduated with certificates in Advanced Research Methods, Africana Studies, and Latino/a and Mexican American Studies.
-Her research and teaching areas of expertise include colorism, racial discrimination, racial identity, and interracial relationships, with a particular focus on Black peoples and bi/multiracials.
+Vanessa Gonlin joined the UGA Department of Sociology in 2020 after earning her PhD from Texas A&M University with specializations in race and social demography and certificates in Advanced Research Methods, Africana Studies, and Latino/a and Mexican American Studies.
+Her research and teaching areas of expertise include racial identity(ies), colorism, and interracial relationships, with a particular focus on Black peoples and bi/multiracials.

 Ph.D., Sociology, Texas A&M University, 2020